balajsra/dwm/README.md

 ## Patches

-Most patches can be found on the suckless website: [https://dwm.suckless.org/patches/]
+Most patches can be found on the suckless website: [https://dwm.suckless.org/patches/](https://dwm.suckless.org/patches/)

 * [actualfullscreen](https://dwm.suckless.org/patches/actualfullscreen/) - Actually toggle fullscreen for a window, instead of toggling the status bar and the monocle layout
 * [alwaysfullscreen](https://dwm.suckless.org/patches/alwaysfullscreen/) - Do not allow the focus to drift from the active fullscreen client when using focusstack()
+* [anybar](https://github.com/mihirlad55/dwm-anybar) (Polybar Tray Fix Version) - enables dwm to manage external status bars such as lemonbar and polybar
 * [fixborders](https://dwm.suckless.org/patches/alpha/) - Make borders opaque